 WordPress is WordPress is WordPress, right?
 Well, no. There’s more than one way that you can WordPress.

 The biggest plus about self-hosted is that you have control to customize and do whatever you want.
 The downside is that you’re responsible for everything.
 I’m not sure what level of support is available, but you’re still the one that’s ultimately responsible for your site.

-Apparently there is a certain cachet to having a self-hosted blog.
+Apparently, there’s a certain cachet to having a self-hosted blog.
 The other day I was reading an article over on Medium, and the author was saying that in order for your book author website to be taken seriously it has to be self-hosted.
 I tend to write that off as a pretty snobbish view; as long as your site does what you want it to, why should anyone care?

 WordPress.com is a different kettle of fish.
 Blogs are hosted on their servers, and they’re responsible for dealing with maintenance, security issues, backups, etc. Unlike WordPress.org that gives you the code that you install on your own site, WordPress.com runs everyone’s blogs off of their system.
 There are efficiency and security benefits to that, but it means that your ability to customize is heavily restricted because you have no access to the code underpinning your blog.

-If you’re trying to Google something WordPress-related, keep in mind that a lot of sites will generically talk about “WordPress” but only be referring to WordPress.org where you can make changes to the code and freely add plugins and such.
+If you’re trying to Google something WordPress-related, keep in mind that a lot of sites will generically talk about “WordPress” but only be referring to WordPress.org, where you can make changes to the code and freely add plugins and such.

 I use WordPress.com.
 I was on the free plan for the first year and a bit that I was blogging, and I’ve been on the personal plan for the last eight months.
 I’m not a DIY kinda gal in general, so I’m quite content sticking with WordPress.com, although I do plan on upgrading my plan soon.
 I can see how on one level there would be benefits to going self-hosted, but to be honest the biggest sticking point for me is that I just can’t be bothered.